semaphoreci/docs/docs/examples/heroku-deployment.md

 **Note**: change the value of `HEROKU_APP_NAME` to match your application's name as it is registered on Heroku.

-**Note**: For deploying to Heroku, it is required that you use `checkout` with the `--use-cache` option in order to avoid the shallow clone of your GitHub repository.
+**Note**: For deploying to Heroku, you must use `checkout` with the `--use-cache` option in order to avoid a shallow clone of your GitHub repository.

-**Note**: In order to invoke commands on a remote Heroku application, `HEROKU_API_KEY` environment variable should be set on Semaphore.
-The API key can be found by logging in to Heroku website and navigating to your `Account Settings`.
+**Note**: In order to invoke commands on a remote Heroku application, the `HEROKU_API_KEY` environment variable should be set on Semaphore.
+The API key can be found by logging in to the Heroku website and navigating to your `Account Settings`.
 Clicking on the `Reveal` button next to the API Key textbox will reveal your API key.

 #### Comments

-- By mounting the `demoapp-heroku` secret we make the private SSH key available inside the pipeline block.
+- Mounting the `demoapp-heroku` secret makes the private SSH key available inside the pipeline block.
-- Using `ssh-keyscan` we specify that heroku.com is a trusted domain and bypass an interactive confirmation step that would block our job.
+- Using `ssh-keyscan` specifies that heroku.com is a trusted domain and bypasses an interactive confirmation step that would block our job.
-- We need to manually add our private SSH key to local SSH agent.
+- We need to manually add our private SSH key to the local SSH agent.
-- Using force-push ensures we can deploy any amended Git branch without issues.
+- Using force-push ensures that we can deploy any amended Git branch without issues.

-### Verify it works
+### Verifying that it works

-Push a new commit on any branch and open Semaphore to watch a new workflow run.
+Push a new commit on any branch and open Semaphore to watch the new workflow run.
-If all goes well you'll see the "Promote" button next to your initial pipeline.
+If all goes well, you'll see the "Promote" button next to your initial pipeline.
 Click on it to launch deployment, and open the "Push code" job to observe its' output.